Disaster Relief Guide: Top Resources for Rebuilding

 There are a number of relief organizations that provide assistance before, during, and after a natural disaster.
 Some have an application process, while others typically provide immediate relief in the areas affected by a natural disaster.

-For those directly impacted by a natural disaster, the American Red Cross can offer shelter, food, water, and many other services that are needed in a crisis.
+For those directly impacted by a natural disaster, the Canadian Red Cross can offer shelter, food, water, and many other services that are needed in a crisis.
 If there’s a local office in your area, you can reach out to that office directly and inquire about getting relief after a disaster.
 You can also check their website for open shelters near you or for other help.
 To contact them or get help, you can visit the Red Cross site and take a look at services offered near you.

 If you’re just looking to help, the organization takes donations, or you can even give blood.
 Giving blood is a great way to help if you’re not able to contribute with a donation to the charity.